- Programs & Services

 The program will include remarks by U-M officials and faculty members, as well as interactive sessions in which faculty can share experiences and strategize about good teaching.
 The program will include a luncheon in the League Ballroom, during which U-M administrators will address the new faculty.
 An Information Fair, with representatives from key University offices will provide materials and answer questions about life at the University of Michigan.
 For more information, contact Melinda Thompson (email@example.com; 764-0505).

-In addition to the New Faculty Orientation, which is open to all faculty, CRLT has collaborated with the Deans' offices in LSA, the College of Engineering and the seven health sciences to develop customized programs for new faculty in those schools and colleges.
+In addition to the New Faculty Orientation, which is open to all faculty, CRLT has collaborated with the deans' offices in LSA, the College of Engineering and the seven health sciences units to develop customized programs for new faculty in those schools and colleges.

 LSA Teaching Academy